Unexpected behavior emerges by the continued action of positive

 interactions between computers.
 The Internet emerged from TCP/IP

-the Web emerged from HTTP protocols.
+protocols and the Web emerged from HTTP protocols.

 The communication infrastructure of these sorts of systems grows